Art Terms and Definitions — S

 Shading

-shading graphicShowing changes from light to dark or dark to light in a picture by darkening areas that would be shadowed and leaving other areas light.
-Shading is often used to produce illusions of dimension and depth (see illustration).
+The technique of displaying transitions from light to dark or dark to light in an image.
+It involves darkening areas that would be in shadow and keeping others light to create illusions of dimension and depth.

 Shape